 Part of any program – knowledge management or other – should be addressing the cultural change necessary to make it successful.
 Clearly, this hasn’t happened in organizations that feel less than satisfied with their knowledge management programs.
 The reluctance to engage in knowledge management is one symptom; the lack of leadership support and prioritization is another, ranging across the Workload and Buy-in categories as well.

-While the technology can’t do all the work, it’s clear that using a difficult, “clunky” tool does not lend itself to overcoming the reluctance to create and use knowledge, nor does it cut down on the amount of work – and therefore time – involved in managing knowledge.
+While the technology can’t do all the work, it’s clear that using difficult, “clunky” knowledge management and self-help tools does not lend itself to overcoming the reluctance to create and use knowledge, nor does it cut down on the amount of work – and therefore time – involved in managing knowledge.
 Rather than being an enabler, the technology appears to be part of the problem.

 Knowledge Management Methodologies

 While one-third (34%) of respondents said they use Knowledge-Centered Service (KCS®), 44% of respondents identified their knowledge management methodology as “what came built into our ticketing tool” and another 16% said they “don’t use any particular methodology.”
 Essentially, this means that contributors to knowledge are working ad hoc in most cases, without being guided by the practices or principles of a known method.

 Does this matter?
 One way to shed some light on this question is to see if there is a correlation between use of a methodology and satisfaction with the knowledge management program in general.
 Here’s how that looks: